 Floodlight is an optional feature in Campaign Manager which also allows advertisers to track and report on all types of conversions.
 For each event or conversion, simply create a new Floodlight activity; Campaign Manager then creates the tags you need to add to your site to allow tracking.

 Campaign Manager can also be used to track clicks and impressions on any URL using click trackers and tags.
-This means advertisers are able to track conversions across the whole customer journey – everything from ads, emails, social and even text links can be tracked without the need to have been created or delivered in Campaign Manager.
+This means advertisers are able to track conversions across the whole customer journey – everything can be tracked, without the need to have been created or delivered in Campaign Manager.

 Campaign Manager can measure and report on performance data with powerful insights, including cross-channel attribution and verification.

 Advertisers are able to build custom attribution models within Campaign Manager to understand how each channel plays into performance.
-Due to its ability to track clicks and impressions on any URL, Campaign Manager can be used to create cross-channel reports, which highlight the full customer journey.
+Due to its ability to track clicks and impressions on any URL, Campaign Manager can create cross-channel reports, which highlight the full customer journey.

-Within the reporting module, there is a subsection called Verification.
-Here, advertisers can analyse their ads and tags and ensure that their ad campaigns are being shown to the right people on the right websites.
+Within the reporting module, there is a subsection called ‘Verification’.
+Here, advertisers can analyse their ads and tags to ensure that their ad campaigns are being shown to the right people on the right websites.